 DAVID FRANCIS (Chair) is the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair of Quantitative Methods and former Chairman of the Department of Psychology (2002-2014) at the University of Houston, where he also serves as Director of the Texas Institute for Measurement, Evaluation, and Statistics (TIMES), and as Co-Director of the Center for Advanced Computing and Data Systems (CACDS).
 He is a Fellow of Division 5 (Measurement, Evaluation, and Statistics) of the American Psychological Association, an Inaugural Fellow of the American Educational Research Association, and a Fellow of the Association for Psychological Science.
 He is currently Chair of the National Research Council’s (NRC) Board on Testing and Assessment, and has served on several NRC consensus panels, including the panel on Developmental Outcomes and Assessment of Young Children, and most recently on the panel to review NAEP Achievement Levels.
 Since early 2000, his research has focused on English Language Learners, including directing an IES funded National Research and Development Center along with several large, federally funded individual and program projects.
 He was a recipient of the 2006 Albert J. Harris Award from the International Reading Association, and has received the University of Houston’s Teaching Excellence Award (1989), Excellence in Research and Scholarship Award (2007), and the Esther Farfel Award (2008), which recognizes career accomplishments in research, teaching, and service, and is the highest award given to faculty members at the University of Houston.
 Dr. Francis received his Ph.D. in Clinical-Neuropsychology from the University of Houston with a specialization in Quantitative Methods.

-JUDIT MOSCHKOVICH is Professor of Mathematics Education at the University of California at Santa Cruz.
+JUDIT MOSCHKOVICH is professor of mathematics education at the University of California at Santa Cruz.
 Her research uses sociocultural approaches to study mathematical thinking and learning, mathematical discourse, and language issues in mathematics education.
-In particular, her research has focused on the transition from arithmetic to algebraic thinking, mathematical discourse, and learning/teaching mathematics in classrooms with students who are bilingual, Latino/a, and/or learning English.
-Dr. Moschkovich was Co-PI for the Center for the Mathematics Education of Latinos/as (CEMELA) and is a founding partner of the Understanding Language initiative.
-She has served on the Editorial Panel for the Journal for Research in Mathematics Education (1997-2000), the Review Board for the Journal for the Learning Sciences, and as Chair for the AERA SIG-Research in Mathematics Education.
-She also served as co-editor of a Canadian Journal for Science, Mathematics, and Technology Education Special Issue on Equitable access to participation in mathematical discussions: Looking at students’ discourse, experiences, and perspectives and as a member of the Editorial Panel for a Special Issue on Equity of the Journal for Research in Mathematics Education.
-She currently serves on the Editorial Boards for the Journal of the Learning Sciences, Cognition and Instruction, and the Journal of Mathematical Behavior.
-Dr. Moschkovich received her Ph.D. from the Department of Education in Mathematics Science and Technology at the University of California, Berkeley.
+Her research has focused on the transition from arithmetic to algebraic thinking, mathematical discourse, and learning/teaching mathematics in classrooms with students who are bilingual, Latino/a, and/or learning English.
+She was co-PI for the Center for the Mathematics Education of Latinos/as (CEMELA) and is a founding partner of the Understanding Language initiative.
+She has served on the editorial panel for the Journal for Research in Mathematics Education, review board for the Journal for the Learning Sciences, and chair for the AERA SIG-Research in Mathematics Education.
+She served as co-editor of the Canadian Journal for Science, Mathematics, and Technology Education special issue “Equitable access to participation in mathematical discussions: Looking at students’ discourse, experiences, and perspectives” and as member of the editorial panel for a special issue on equity of the Journal for Research in Mathematics Education.
+She currently serves on the editorial boards for the Journal of the Learning Sciences, Cognition and Instruction and the Journal of Mathematical Behavior.
+She is a fellow of the American Education Research Association (AERA) and received a NAED/Spencer postdoctoral fellowship.
+She received her Ph.D. from the Department of Education in Mathematics, Science, and Technology (EMST) at the University of California, Berkeley.

-MARÍA SANTOS is the co-chair and Senior Advisor for Leadership at Understanding Language and Director for School and District Services in the Comprehensive School Assistance Program at WestEd.
-From 2010–2014, she served as Deputy Superintendent for Instruction, Leadership and Equity-in-Action at the Oakland Unified School District and is a 2014 Leaders To Learn From leader by Education Week.
-Until 2010, she was the Senior Instructional Manager and Superintendent for the Office of English Language Learners (ELLS) at the New York City Department of Education.
-Before going to New York City, Ms. Santos spent 20 years in the San Francisco Unified School District (SFUSD).
-As an Associate Superintendent, she supervised the development of major instructional improvement initiatives such as SFUSD's Professional Development Initiative and gained SFUSD the recognition of an Exemplary Site by the U.S. Department of Education's National Award for Professional Development.
-Ms. Santos received her MS in Educational Administration from San Francisco State University.
+MARIA SANTOS is the co-chair and senior advisor for leadership at Understanding Language and director for school and district services in the Comprehensive School Assistance Program at WestEd.
+From 2010–2014, she served as deputy superintendent for instruction, leadership and equity-in-action at the Oakland Unified School District and was named a 2014 "Leaders To Learn From" leader by Education Week.
+Until 2010, she was the senior instructional manager and superintendent for the Office of English Language Learners in the New York City Department of Education.
+Before going to New York City, she spent 20 years in the San Francisco Unified School District (SFUSD).
+As an associate superintendent, she supervised the development of major instructional improvement initiatives, such as SFUSD's Professional Development Initiative and gained SFUSD the recognition of an Exemplary Site by the U.S. Department of Education's National Award for Professional Development.
+She received her M.S. in educational administration from San Francisco State University.